konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="tvstationsall"></a>
 # **TvStationsAll**
-> SportTvStationsAllResponse TvStationsAll (string version, string sport)
+> SportTvStationsAllResponse TvStationsAll (string version = null, string sport = null)

 All